JINX-yc/ctf-writeups/README.md

 ## Disclaimer

 These writeups are published for educational purposes only.
 They are intended to help others learn cybersecurity concepts and CTF-solving techniques.
 Please respect each competition's rules regarding the publication of solutions.

+## Future Plans

+This repository will continue to grow as I solve more Netanix challenges and participate in other CTF competitions.

 ## Connect